starFelix/DiffKit/README.md

 @end
 ~~~

-In the case of definition above, `id` uniquely identifies the element and get to know the user updated by comparing equality of `name` of the elements in source and target.
+In the case of definition above, `userId` uniquely identifies the element and get to know the user updated by comparing equality of `age` of the elements in source and target.

 Calculate the diffs by creating `StagedChangeset` from two collections of elements conforming to `Differentiable`: